KurraSaiKiran/Revize-Umbrella/README.md

 ### Step 3: Customize Logo (Optional)
 - **Scale**: Use the scale slider to resize (50%-150%)
 - **Rotate**: Use the rotate slider to adjust angle (-180° to +180°)
+- **Undo/Redo**: Use ↶ and ↷ buttons to revert or restore changes
+- **Reset**: Click ⟲ button to return to default settings
+- **3D Preview**: Drag the umbrella to see it from different angles
-- See changes applied in real-time
+- See changes applied in real-time with helpful tooltips

 ### Step 4: Download Your Design
 - Click "DOWNLOAD PNG" button